-New Orleans Comes Alive For ‘Boycott Bowl’ As Saints Fans Avoid Super Bowl LIII At All Costs (Photos/Video)
+New Orleans Comes Alive For ‘Boycott Bowl’ As Saints Fans Avoid Super Bowl LIII At All Costs

 — Travers Mackel (@TraversWDSU) February 3, 2019

 Oh, and the party is going to continue long into the night in New Orleans.
-The city is known for its big-time parties and no-one has any intention of going home and putting on the game after spending the day outside and dancing around the city.
+The city is known for its big-time parties and no one has any intention of going home and turning on the game after spending the day outside, dancing around the city.

 As a matter of fact, most fans already planned ahead and turned their televisions on before leaving their homes.
 In order to make the “Boycott Bowl” truly felt, they turned all TVs on and made sure they weren’t on CBS to hurt the ratings for Super Bowl LIII and the NFL.
 The Saints may or may not have had their championship wrongfully taken away from them, but the city of New Orleans is making sure their voice is heard in a big and loud way.